 The master program/computer for the CCTV system will be locked in a separate limited access room away from the communications/dispatch area.
-Only the Director of Security and Administrative Assistant will be authorized to alter the master program and/or save video from the master program.
+Only the Director of Public Safety and Administrative Assistant will be authorized to alter the master program and/or save video from the master program.

-Saved video media will be stored in the departmental electronic data fire proof safe which can be accessed only by the Director of Security and the Administrative Assistant.
+Saved video media will be stored in the departmental electronic data fire proof safe which can be accessed only by the Director of Public Safety and the Administrative Assistant.
 Saved video data will be coordinated with departmental case reports through normal evidence procedures and logs.

-Camera control operators will conduct CCTV observation in open view of others at the Drake Campus Security office.
+Camera control operators will conduct CCTV observation in open view of others at the Drake Public Safety office.